steiza/tinyfeedback/README.md

 **Q**: What do I need to get started?

 **A**:
-A *nix machine with mysql.
-The config is currently in two place (will fix in the next release, sorry about that!) the port and mysql connection string is in bin/tinyfeedback, and the port and host are in tinyfeeback/helper.py.
+A *nix machine with redis.
+The config is currently in two place: you can specify the port the webserver listens on in tinyfeedback/helper.py and you can tweak the logging in bin/tinyfeedback.

-The Mako, Sqlalchemy, Simplejson, and Routes Python libraries.
+To install the dependencies, simply run "pip install -r requirements.txt"

 <br />
 **Q**: How do I get started?

 **A**:
-Edit bin/tinyfeedback and also probably tinyfeedback/helper.py as described in the previous Q&A. Make sure the databases and users implied by DATA_STORE exist.
-This is a SQLAlchemy create_engine pseudo_url.
+Edit bin/tinyfeedback and tinyfeedback/helper.py to tweak your config as described in the previous Q&A. Make sure redis is running on the machine.

 Run bin/tinyfeedback-ctl start.
 Pause for a moment to reflect on how your life might be changed.
 Then put some data in to it.
 Maybe run something like: